A Lover's Oath: Plot

 As described in a film magazine review, the son of the chief of one desert tribe, who is betrothed to the daughter of the chief of a neighboring tribe, almost loses the young woman to a riotous rich man who attempts to abduct her.
 Desperate times for the young couple follow, but in the end they are united and made happy.

 Production

 For its 1925 release by Astor Pictures, a small distributor, Milton Sills edited the 1922 film to emphasize the role of Novarro, who by then was a rising star.
 Novarro refused to cooperate with a request for some new closeups, and reportedly some older clips of Novarro were edited into the film.
 Despite this, the film was not well received by critics or the public.

 Preservation

-A Lover's Oath is a lost save for a short segment (around thirty seconds) held by the Academy Film Archive; the archive preserved the film in 2009.
+A Lover's Oath is a lost film save for a short segment (around thirty seconds) held by the Academy Film Archive; the archive preserved the film in 2009.
 An additional 135-foot section was apparently discovered and uploaded to YouTube.